neurodebian/neurodebian/sphinx/spread.rst

 NeuroDebian_ is `listed on the NITRC portal
 <http://www.nitrc.org/projects/neurodebian/>`_.
 We would greatly
-appreciate if you rate it or express you opinion in a review (see "Reviews & Ratings").
+appreciate if you rate it or express your opinion in a review (see "Reviews & Ratings").